-Spring FAQ's (Updated for Spring 2019)
+Spring FAQ's (Updated for Spring 2020)

 How long does the season run?
 Regular season ends late May or early June.
 All competitive divisions (Farm thru Majors) play in a post-season tournament, which could run into the third week of June.
-Closing Ceremonies are June 8.
-Some players in the competitive divisions will play in the All-Star game on June 22.
+Closing Ceremonies are June 20.
+Some players in the competitive divisions will play in the All-Star game on June 27.

 I have more than one child, and money's a little tight.
 Are there any sibling discounts?
 We do offer a $10 discount off the registration fees for the second sibling player, $15 off the third sibling player, and $20 off the fourth and subsequent siblings from the same household.
 We also offer $10 off your fundraising commitment for the second and subsequent siblings.

 What is "Fundraising"?
 Is it mandatory?
 The real cost of running the League is considerably more than the registration fees.
 Fundraising allows us to fill this gap in a few different ways.
-You are responsible for $90 in fundraising revenue, which can be satisfied by selling candy, buying an ad in our keepsake yearbook, or simply "buying out".
+You are responsible for $90 per player in fundraising revenue, which can be satisfied by selling candy, buying an ad in our keepsake yearbook, or simply "buying out".

 My neighbor is also signing up.
 Can he / she play on the same team as my child?
 We will try to accommodate carpool requests if both children are new to the League or in the blind draw.
 If one of the players is a returning "protected" player, this may not be possible.

 We had an unpleasant experience with another league.
 What makes your League different?
 We are an independent League and not governed by the policies of a larger organization.
-For the last ten years, we have partnered with the nationally renown Positive Coaching Alliance (www.positivecoach.org).
+For the last fifteen years, we have partnered with the nationally renown Positive Coaching Alliance (www.positivecoach.org).
 They are a non-profit organization out of Stanford University whose main goals include dispelling the "Win at all cost" mentality that is prevalent in youth sports today.
 We realize that winning is one of the goals of all sporting events, but a second, more important goal of a youth sports organization should be to use the contests to teach life lessons.
 All of our coaches, managers, and board are required to attend a PCA workshop annually, and you, also, will be asked to attend a pre-season Sports Parent's Clinic.
 All coaches, managers, and other volunteers will be asked to submit to a LiveScan background check as well.